anirvanchowdhury/anirvanchowdhury.github.io/about.md

 Hi, I am a PhD candidate at the [Charles and Louise Travers department of Political Science](http://polisci.berkeley.edu/), and a Research Associate at the [Center for the Politics of Development](http://cpd.berkeley.edu/) at the University of California, Berkeley.
 Welcome to my website!

 My broad research interests lie in comparative politics and the political economy of development.
-My current projects centre on women's political mobilisation and collective action, persistence and erosion of ideology in political parties, and public service delivery in decentralised contexts.
+My current projects centre on public service delivery in decentralised contexts, women's political mobilisation, and persistence and erosion of ideology in political parties.

 <!---